Augusta hosts Andover Tornado Benefit Concert

 Music is a universal language, and it is what brought many people together in support of those impacted by the tornado.
 Although cities away, strangers to those impacted wanted to help.

-“It feels good to have the capability of bringing the community together and raise some money to help some people out and make this tough time a little bit easier for them,” said Concert Organizer Eric Birk.
+“It feels good to have the capability of bringing the community together and raise some money to help some people out and make this tough time a little bit easier for them,” said organizer Eric Birk.

 Birk says although he may not know anyone directly affected by the tornado, hosting the Andover Tornado Benefit Concert was a no-brainer.